Racism in the British Conservative Party

-Racism is alleged to have existed in the Conservative Party since at least 1964.
+There have been incidents of racism in the Conservative Party since at least 1964.
 Conservative shadow defence minister Enoch Powell's "Rivers of Blood" speech in 1968 was both influential and widely regarded as anti-immigrant with racist overtones; the party's leader at the time, Edward Heath, condemned it, although some Conservative MPs defended Powell's speech.
 Since then, accusations have been made about several leading members of the party and its policies; these have related to prejudice against non-white people.

-For specific allegations of anti-Jewish and anti-Muslim prejudices (often linked to racism), see Antisemitism in the UK Conservative Party and Islamophobia in the UK Conservative Party.

 History: 1950s–70s

 Winston Churchill

-In 1955, the then Leader of the Conservative Party, Winston Churchill expressed his support for the slogan "Keep England White" with regard to immigration from the West Indies.
+In 1955, the then Leader of the Conservative Party Winston Churchill expressed his support for the slogan "Keep England White" with regard to immigration from the West Indies.

 1964 general election

 In the constituency of Smethwick during the 1964 general election, supporters of Conservative candidate Peter Griffiths were reported to have used the slogan "if you want a nigger for a neighbour, vote Labour".
 The Conservatives always denied the slogan was theirs, saying it was the work of far-right activists; neo-Nazi British Movement leader Colin Jordan later claimed responsibility for originating the slogan.
 However, during the campaign, Griffiths did not condemn the phrase and was quoted in The Times as saying, "I should think that is a manifestation of popular feeling.
 I would not condemn anyone who said that", adding that the quote represented "exasperation, not fascism".

 In 1964, a delegation of white residents of one Smethwick street successfully petitioned the Conservative council to compulsorily buy vacant houses to prevent people of colour from buying them.
 Richard Crossman, Labour housing minister, prevented this from happening by refusing to allow the council to borrow money to enact their policy.

 Griffiths was a personal supporter of segregation.
 Of apartheid in South Africa, he said "Apartheid, if it could be separated from racialism, could well be an alternative to integration."

 Tim Stanley of The Telegraph notes that while "there were pockets of racism on the Left as well as the Right ... there's no denying that the Tory fringes became a bastion of ugliness that the present-day party is still trying to distance itself from".
 He goes on to argue that this campaign had two legacies — initially, the degradation of race relations in the UK, which consequently "poisoned the debate over immigration" in the UK by "drag[ging] politics into the gutter".